przepompownia/phpcd.vim/README_en.md

 ## Usage

-First, in the project directory, run `composer install` to install all the dependent packages and generate the autoload file.
+First, in the project directory, run `composer install --no-dev` to install all the dependent packages and generate the autoload file.

 The default PHP command used to run PHP parts of daemon is simply `php`.
 You may override it by assigning `g:phpcd_php_cli_executable` another value in your `vimrc`, for example:
 ```